(Please Contact Us If You Need Assistance With Your Parking Lot Safety Questions)

 based on the fact that the owner or management did not provide adequate

-security measures to deter criminal activity or risks of slip
+security measures to deter criminal activity.
+Another liability, or risk, is slip

 Since most lawsuits